-Financial professionals have experienced the benefits of having access to crucial business data.
-Analyzing the data through business intelligence provides valuable information about the health of a company and this knowledge can be successfully used in other departments too.
+Financial professionals have experienced the benefits of an access to crucial business data.
+Analyzing the data through business intelligence provides valuable information about the company internal environment and this knowledge can be successfully used in other departments too.

 While accountants and other professionals in the finance department are aware of the value, clients may not see the impact that access to this data provides.
 In fact, 87% of organizations have low analytics and business intelligence maturity.
 Understanding and implementing BI into a business can offer insights to decisions that alter company growth.